Szaary/Szaary/README.md

 Szaary/Szaary is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.
 --->

+ * after you leave discord you will leave sever.